OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 When to Block

-Your safety matters.
-Your wellbeing matters.
-Everybody knows that no subscription fee is worth sustained abuse.
+No subscription fee is worth sustained abuse.
 Block without hesitation if someone:

 - Is threatening or abusive in any message

-- Repeatedly violates stated boundaries after being corrected
+- Repeatedly violates stated boundaries after correction

 - Attempts to manipulate or guilt you into content